bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/node-on-kubernetes.rst

 You can check its status using the commands ``kubectl get statefulsets -w`` and ``kubectl get svc -w``

+Note that you may have to wait for upto 10 minutes wait for disk to be created and attached on the first run.
+The pod can fail several time with the message specifying that the timeout for disk mount has exceeded.

 Step 6: Run BigchainDB as a Deployment